UH-SERG/oseql-trojan-identification-experiments/README.md

 python3 run_exp.py --model_tag plbart-base --task clone --sub_task none --lr 2 --bs 8
 ```

-## Computing ACC (Accuracy) and ASR (Attack success rate) {#acc-asr}
+## Compute ACC and ASR

-The operation of the ASR computation module is shown in the figure below.
+The operation of the ASR (Attack Success Rate) computation module is shown in the figure below.
 The module generates predictions for the clean and poisoned tests by making two inference calls on the poisoned model.
 Then it computes the ASR based on the formula shown (refer [Li et al. 2022](https://arxiv.org/abs/2210.17029)).

 <p align="center"><img src="figs/ASR-computation-module.svg" alt="drawing" width="900"/></p>